harmonydata/harmonyapi/README.md

 `OPENAI_API_KEY` - The OpenAI API key.

-`GOOGLE_APPLICATION_CREDENTIALS_B64` - To make use of Google's `Vertex AI`, fill in this environment variable.
+`GOOGLE_APPLICATION_CREDENTIALS` - To make use of Google's `Vertex AI`, fill in this environment variable.
-This is the JSON service account file in base64 format.
+This is the JSON service account file.
 Make sure to give the service account the required `Vertex AI` role.

 `AZURE_OPENAI_API_KEY` - The Azure OpenAI API key.